What’s your name and how old are you?

 How long will you be in Israel?

-What do people think back home about you being here?
+What do people think back home about you training in Israel?

-Where will you work when you go home?
+Where will you work when you return home?

 I will be working at Ramallah Hospital, as they are eagerly waiting for me.
 It's the same place where I received my pediatrics training.
 We have a verbal agreement that upon completing my training, I will return as a pediatric intensivist.